 Traditional methods of collecting customer feedback are limiting for a vast number of reasons.

-By implementing strategies such as cold calling, long form surveys, and ‘rate your experience out of 10’ structures, you’re pigeonholing your customers into providing an answer that fits into a predetermined mold.
+By implementing strategies such as cold calling, long form surveys, and ‘rate your experience out of 10’ structures, you’re pigeonholing your customers into providing an answer that fits into a predetermined mould.
 You are restricting the amount of detailed and genuine feedback that would provide real insights into your business and how it’s viewed from the outside.

 When you give your customers such an uninspiring selection of choices, it’s clear to see why customers feel undervalued and like their feedback is meaningless.